BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_02.md

 To the left of the area, a **Minun** or a **Plusle** will pop out and join you if you give it snax.
 You can get both by exiting and re-entering.

-If this is a bit too hard for now feel free to skip this one, but if you enter the Underground Railnet from the Obsidia entrance you'll find Litleo and have to fight a strong Pokemon.
+If this is a bit too hard for now feel free to skip this one, but if you enter the Underground Railnet from the Obsidia entrance you'll find Litleo and have to fight a strong Pokémon.

-**Pokemon Mechanightmare.
+**Pokémon Mechanightmare.
 Field: Cave Field**
 - Klinklang, Lv.
 35, Ability: Clear Body, Modest Nature, IVs: 30
     - Discharge
     - Charge Beam